dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 Following that I've found a bunch of other nice things about Jekyll :)

 ## I'm a Developer.
 I like flexibility.
-I like Markdown.

 The experience of publishing with wordpress is more suitable for journalists, content writers, basically anyone who doesn't enjoy code.

 Working with Jekyll brings me close to the front end code and allows me to be a little more creative and efficient.

 With a whole new world of distributed web technologies it's now quite a straight forward exercise to handle things like "membership", "ecommerce", "document store", and "data" via javascript connected services like UserApp, Firebase, Snicart, SendOwl and other things.

+## It's not because of I love Markdown

+Wordpress and every other blogging engine nowadays has a markdown plugin to bring that sort of thing into your life when you need it.

 ## How long did it take?